yokoffing/ChatGPT-Prompts/README.md

 >We are going to write a `twelve` page graduate-level academic essay.

 >You must address the criteria below by writing at least `two` paragraphs for each point.
 Please also add subheading for each section.
 Do not write an introduction or conclusion.
->1) The assumptions and implications of this theory.
+>1) The assumptions and implications of `dialectical behavioral theory`.
 Identify assumptions and contrast and compare to one other theory.
 What is the vision for a good/healthy life, for example: What is considered normal or abnormal?
 >2) As a clinical social worker, what are methods within the theory that are to be applied during the helping process?
 How do people change in this theory?
 >3) How do relationships fit into this theory?
 These relationships include family members, friends, and the therapist.
 >4) What are considered opportunities to apply this theory?
 Argue for and analyze limitations: Provide examples of the approach both when working well and examples of what it is not appropriate.